libp2p/docs/content/guides/getting-started/browser-to-browser.md

 The `createLibp2p` invocation creates a libp2p peer which has its own associated key pair and [Peer ID]({{< relref "/concepts/fundamentals/peers#peer-id" >}}) with support for the WebSocket , WebTransport and WebRTC transports, as well as the [identify protocol]({{< relref "/concepts/fundamentals/protocols#identify" >}}).
 It also uses noise for to ensure that all connections are encrypted, and yamux as the stream multiplexer for the relayed connection.

-This is the minimal configuration needed to establish a connection to the local relay.
-In the next step, you will use the frontend to connect to the relay.

 {{< alert icon="💡" context="note">}}
 **Why is yamux needed?**

 You may notice that the above js-libp2p configuration adds yamux as the stream multiplexer.
-While both WebRTC and WebTransport come with native [stream multiplexing]({{< relref "/concepts/multiplex/overview" >}}), yamux is still needed for WebSockets and to multiplex the circuit relay connection.
+While both WebRTC and WebTransport come with native [stream multiplexing]({{< relref "/concepts/multiplex/overview" >}}), yamux is still needed for WebSockets as well as to multiplex streams on the circuit relay connection.

 ![diagram showing circuit relay](/webrtc-guide/circuit-relay-diagram.png)